Imperial Triumphant: Visual style

 Apollo (a golden halo with rays beaming outward, five long ones holding the halo, and in between each there are three smaller rays from a central point, and gold chains across it and worn around the neck).
 This is the 2nd iteration of the mask (the previous version did not have the halo).
 This is worn by Zachary Ezrin.
-Apollo may reference Apollo, the Greek god of music, prophecy and healing.
+Apollo was the Greek god of music, prophecy and healing.

 Hecate (seven rays upward, with a crest below them of the triple moon pagan symbol).
 This is worn by Kenny Grohowski.
 This mask is similar to New York City's Statue of Liberty in its number of rays, though they are more tightly grouped here.
-Hecate may reference Hecate,Greek goddess of Magic and Crossroads.
+Hecate was the Greek goddess of magic and crossroads.

 Baal (a bull-like mask with two small horns in its upper corners and a coffin-like crest between them, followed by vertical pleats underneath).
 This is worn by Steve Blanco.
-Baal may reference Baal Hammon, Chief god in ancient Carthage.
+Baal may reference Baal Hammon, chief god in ancient Carthage.